Updated Jan 3rd, 2022.

 You will be asked to confirm this action, so press Y. After the installation is complete, open a new tab in the terminal window.

-Please be mindful that the following steps will be performed using the root account.
+Please remember that the following steps will be performed using the root account.

 Now we need to navigate to the /boot/efi directory.
 However, if we attempt to do this with our user account, we will be presented with a message that says Permission denied.
 To avoid this, switch to the root account.